AnviMittal/cse15l-lab-reports/lab-report-1-week-2.md

 In order to copy a file from your computer to a remote computer, we use the command `scp`.
 This command will always be run from your computer(client).
 Log out of `ieng6` by running the command `exit` or using `Ctrl+D`.
 Create a new java file on VS Code and save it.
 Use the following command to copy the file: scp /name of the file/ cs15lsp22ava@ieng6.usd.edu:~/ .
 You will be prompted for a password as usual.
 Now log into ieng6 and use the `ls` command.
 You should see the new java file copied here: ![Image](scp.png)
 (*In this case, WhereAmI.java is the file to be copied*)

 5. **Setting an SSH Key**
 Every time we log into `ieng6` or use `scp`, we are required to enter our password which is time-consuming.
-In order to avoid this we can use the `ssh keygen` program which creates a pair of files called the public key and private key.
-You copy the public key to a particular location on the server, and the private key in a particular location on the client.
-Then, the ssh command can be used instead of your password.
-On your computer, run the `ssh-keygen` command which will prompt you to enter a passphrase. **Do not** enter one.
+In order to avoid this we can use the *ssh keygen* program.
+Run `ssh-keygen` command on your computer which creates a pair of files called the public key and private key (id_rsa.pub, id_rsa).
+Then log on to the server and create a directory called .ssh using `mkdir`.
+Then log off and type the following command (using your account details) : <br />
+`scp /Users/anvimittal/.ssh/id_rsa.pub`
+`cs15lsp22ava@ieng6.ucsd.edu:~/.ssh/authorized_keys`
 Your ssh keygen is now set up.
-See the image below to see more:
+You do not need to use your password anymore.
+Example of logging in without your password:

 ![Image](sshkeygen.png)

 6. **Optimizing Remote Running**